Ircama/osm-carto-tutorials/pages/_includes/scripts-osm-carto.md

                         set the name of the data directory (default: 'data') -e, --no-extract      do not populate target directories with the expansion of downloaded data
-  -f, --force           force continuing even if project.yaml does not exist -l, --no-curl         do not use 'curl' even if available -n, --no-download     do not download archive if already existing locally -p, --pause           pause before starting
+  -f, --force           force continuing even if project.mml does not exist -l, --no-curl         do not use 'curl' even if available -n, --no-download     do not download archive if already existing locally -p, --pause           pause before starting